What Is Root Cause Analysis?

 No matter the specific tool or problem-solving method used, the effectiveness of RCA depends on deeply digging into the following:

-- Data Preparation: It’s essential first to collect all the key information.
-This includes an account of events and number of unscheduled downtimes, among other metrics.
+- Preparing Data: It’s essential first to collect all the key information.
+This includes an account of events and the number of unscheduled downtimes, among other metrics.

-- Personnel Mobilization: Secondly, a cross-functional team should be put together to solve the problem.
+- Mobilizing Personnel: Secondly, a cross-functional team should be put together to solve the problem.
 This ensures that the solution developed covers all bases and is effective.

 Finally, some problems have multiple root causes.
 That’s why organizations should look at all areas and possibilities when addressing a problem.